informatics-isi-edu/deriva-react-template/docs/user-docs/installation.md

     cd isrd
     ```

 3. Chaise apps assume that `ermrestjs` is installed in the same parent folder, and then you can use `ERMRESTJS_REL_PATH`, `CHAISE_REL_PATH`, and `DERIVA_REACT_APP_REL_PATH` to specify their location relative to this parent folder.
-Therefore we will clone `ermrestjs` in the same directory as this repostiory:
+Therefore we will clone `ermrestjs` in the same directory as this repository:

     ```sh
     git clone git@github.com:informatics-isi-edu/ermrestjs.git
     git clone git@github.com:informatics-isi-edu/deriva-react-template.git
     ```
     Notes:
-      - You most probably have created a sperate repository out of `deriva-react-template`.
+      - You probably have created a separate repository from `deriva-react-template`.
 If that's the case, clone that repository instead.
+      - If you've forked this repository, make sure you're cloning your forked repository instead.

 4. Our build process can be customized by defining environment variables.
 The following is how you should define them for this local installation: